Tinker Crate Subscription Box Review + Coupon – August 2017

 Keep Track of Your Subscriptions: Add this box to your Wish List or Subscription List!

 Every box comes with a copy of TinkerZine magazine, which includes articles about that month’s theme, as well as smaller projects and experiments.
-This month’s theme is all about 3D!
-I do this box with my ten-year-old son.
+This month’s theme is all about helicopters!
+I do this box with my eleven-year-old son.

-This month’s big project is a 3D viewer!
-Whoa!
-My son and I are almost always thrilled with Tinker Crate’s project selections!
+This month’s big project is a pull helicopter!
+My son and I are almost always thrilled with Tinker Crate‘s project selections!

 Here’s a peek inside the instructions this month.
 They may look a little intimidating, but they are always very clear, complete, and easy-to-follow.